liuyifan6613/liuyifan6613.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My current research interests include low-level vision and AIGC.
+🔍 My current research interests include low-level vision and AIGC.
 I am currently seeking collaborations and PhD opportunities.
 If you are interested in my work or have potential collaboration ideas, please feel free to contact me at liuyifan6613@163.com.

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 The homepage is created and updated!.
+- *2024.05*: &nbsp;🎉🎉 The homepage is created and updated!

 # 📝 Publications